Wi-Fi Personal Network (WPN)

 Large enterprise environments where users share the same Wi-Fi network to connect their devices present unique challenges.
 For example, users might find it difficult to discover their own devices among the magnitude of other devices on the same network when using discovery protocols like AirPlay.
 In addition, malicious actors can exploit these protocols after gaining access to the shared and sometimes insecure wireless networks in university dorms, hotels, senior homes, etc.

-Wireless Personal Network (WPN) solves these challenges by segmenting the wireless network per-user basis and providing a home-like user experience.
+The Wireless Personal Network (WPN) feature solves these challenges by segmenting the wireless network on a per-user basis and providing a home-like user experience.
 In addition, WPN provides a contained environment to each user where discovery protocols like AirPlay allow users to discover only their own devices connected to an SSID shared by other devices.

 Supported Models and Firmware